 When I work with a couple who want to elope I always start off by asking them a bunch of questions to map out who they are and what would suit them – and of course what they’re dreaming of.
 If you want my help planning your own elopement, let me know.
 In the meantime, I’ll tell you more about your location options when it comes to eloping in Norway.

 | Read also: Planning an unforgettable elopement

-In Norway, you can pick and choose from scenery such as white sand beaches, world heritage fjords, epic mountains.
+In Norway, you can pick and choose from scenery such as white sand beaches, world heritage fjords, waterfalls and epic mountains.
 You might get to see northern lights, snow, and blossoming trees, all depending on where you choose to go.

 What it comes down to is what scenery you prefer, what time you year you are up for and how much movement you want to do.

 If you want winter and snow best times are January to March, or even through May in many places – especially if all you’re hoping for are snow-capped mountains.
 If you’re set on going during the summer and you’re still hoping to see what Norway is famous for, I’d recommend checking out one of the many glaciers.
 For example Fonna summer ski resort.
 Check out Northern Norway and maybe especially locations at altitude like Jotunheimen.

 For breathtaking fjords, epic waterfalls and mountain views you should visit Western Norway.
 Some places might have more tourists than others, so to avoid that you should pack your hiking boots.
 You don’t have to step far away from the beaten track to get the place to yourselves though.
 If you do want to do some serious hiking, the summer months are definitely the right time to come.
 Popular destinations include the spectacular (and overcrowded) Trolltunga, or Prekestolen near Stavanger, or check out ut.no for thousands of other ideas like Dronningstien in Hardanger or Hesten in Senja.